Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks: Model-Based safe policy search

-At each optimization step, we compute the gradient $\Delta W$ and use the optimization method Adam \cite{kingma2014adam} to update the policy parameters $W$ until convergence.
-Then the optimal policy parameters $W^*$ is found.
-The policy improvement process is shown in Alg. \ref{alg:2}.

-\begin{Remark} All the derivatives involving the FNN system model and the RNN controller ($\frac{\partial\hat f}{\partial u}$, $\frac{\partial\hat f}{\partial x}$, $\frac{\partial u}{\partial x}$, $\frac{\partial u}{\partial W}$) can be computed automatically and analytically by using the auto-differentiation tools designed for neural networks (e.g., PyTorch \cite{paszke2017automatic}).
-For the derivatives of the STL robustness $\rho$, we applied the method STLCG \cite{leung2020back}, which computes the robustness value using a computation graph similar to a neural network.
-So the auto-differentiation tools can also be applied to compute $\frac{\partial\rho}{\partial x}$.
-Hence, all the derivatives in \eqref{eq:x} - \eqref{eq:dW} can be accessed easily and analytically. \end{Remark}
+\begin{Remark} All the derivatives involving the FNN system model and the RNN controller can be computed using the auto-differentiation tools designed for neural networks (e.g., PyTorch \cite{paszke2017automatic}).
+When computing the STL robustness $\rho$, we applied the method STLCG \cite{leung2020back} which uses a computation graph similar to a neural network.
+So the auto-differentiation tools can also be applied.
+Hence, the gradient of the objective function $\frac{\partial\rho}{\partial W}$ in \eqref{eq:policy_update} can be accessed easily and analytically. \end{Remark}